microsoft/playwright/docs/src/api/class-browsercontext.md

 ### option: BrowserContext.routeFromHAR.update
 * since: v1.23
-- `update` ?<[HarUpdateType]<boolean|"ifNotExists">>
+- `update` ?<[HarUpdate]<"always"|"never"|"ifNotExists">>

-If specified as `true`, updates the given HAR with the actual network information instead of serving from file.
-If we specify it to `ifNotExists` it only updates the har-file if it not exists.
+* If set to 'always' the har files will be updated at every run.
+* If set to 'never' the har files will not be updated.
+* If set to 'ifNotExists' the har files will be created if they not exist.

 The file is written to disk when [`method: BrowserContext.close`] is called.

 ### option: BrowserContext.routeFromHAR.url
 * since: v1.23